Moritz Heinrich

-Moritz–Andreas Heinrich (born 3 July 1997) is a German professional association football player who plays as a midfielder for Super League Greece 2 club Iraklis.
+Moritz–Andreas Heinrich (born 3 July 1997) is a German professional association football player who plays as a midfielder for SSV Ulm.

 Club career

 On 12 June 2019, Heinrich joined SpVgg Unterhaching on a two-year contract.

 Ahead of the 2021–22 season, he moved to recently relegated Würzburger Kickers.
 He made 22 league appearances throughout the season, as the club suffered relegation again.
 Heinrich left the club after one year.

 On 22 June 2022, Heinrich joined recently promoted 3.
 Liga club SpVgg Bayreuth.